aabiji/adventofcode/2024/log.md

 Day 12: After some frustrating debugging I realize that when using breath first search, we need to mark the neighbor as visited *before* we visit it.
 Part 2 was fun to solve though.

 Day 13: Basically just solving a system of equations.
 Struggled to answer part 2 because I wasn't checking if *both* x and y were valid integers.

+Day 14: Part 1 was trivial.
+Part 2 was more of an open problem so I cheated a bit and quickly figured the one with the christmas tree is the one with the minimum safety.
+I would prefer a less open problem.